-Students are charged the tuition,

-room and board that is being charged to Saint Leo from our partner schools and programs.
-The semester fee covers tuition, room and board and excursions connected with classes.
+Students are charged the tuition, room and board that is being charged to Saint Leo from our partner schools and programs.
+The semester fee covers tuition, room and board (if billed to Saint Leo) and excursions connected with classes.
 Not included are personal expenses, books, room and board during the term break, and airfare.

-Payment schedule: Depends on each student's payment plan with Saint Leo University.
+Payment schedule: Depends on each student's payment plan with Saint Leo University and the rules of the partner program.
 Please note that transcripts cannot be released for the school overseas if there is a balance on the student account.